 What Is Parallel Parenting?

-Parenting is a difficult job that can be made harder when separated or divorced parents feel unable to parent their child without persistent negative feedback, interference, or interruption from the other parent.
-By allowing each person to set their own house rules and determine their own parenting styles, the child benefits from a much less stressful environment.
+Through parallel parenting, parents gain a stronger sense of independence and freedom.
+Parenting is a difficult job made more challenging when separated couples feel incapable of raising their child without negative feedback, interference, or interruption from the other parent.
+Setting their own house rules and determining their own parenting styles ensures parents can create a calm, less stressful environment for their children.

 What Are the Benefits of Parallel Parenting?

-Some of the key benefits of a parallel parenting arrangement for children include:
+Benefits of a parallel parenting arrangement may include:

 - Less direct exposure to parental conflict